-We receive many questions about the possible risks to the thyroid from radiation released from nuclear reactors and have therefore compiled the following document in order to provide reliable information to our members and others in the event of such a release.
+We sometimes receive questions about the possible risks to the thyroid from radiation released from nuclear reactors and have therefore compiled the following document to provide reliable information in the event of such a release.

 This document has been endorsed by the British Thyroid Association, a society of professional clinical specialist doctors and scientists in the United Kingdom who manage patients with thyroid disease and/or are researching into the thyroid and its diseases in humans.

 How does radiation damage health and particularly the thyroid gland?

 The thyroid needs iodine to produce thyroid hormones, which regulate the body’s metabolism.
 The thyroid contains an iodine pump mechanism to take up iodine from the blood.
 It cannot distinguish between regular (stable) iodine and radioactive iodine so it pumps in the iodine and then binds it.
 This means that radioactive iodine, when present, becomes concentrated and locked in to the thyroid gland.

 Radiation can cause changes in the DNA structure, called mutations.
 Cancer results when mutations accumulate over time in the daughters of a cell where the DNA has been changed by exposure to radiation.
 (Cell daughters are formed when a parent cell divides into two or more daughter cells.)

 Radiation released in a reactor accident may contain a radioactive form of iodine.
 When the thyroid gland absorbs too much radioactive iodine this can cause thyroid cancer.
 Taking normal iodine can reduce the risk to people because the normal iodine will be taken up by the thyroid gland preventing, to a large extent, the uptake of the radioactive iodine.